Pathfinder - The Monk Handbook

 but intimidate generally isn't in the Monk's wheelhouse.

-- Boar Shred: This adds ongoing bleed damage to the shred bleed from Boar Style.
+- Boar Shred: This adds ongoing bleed damage.
 The ability to demoralize as a move action is redundant with Boar Ferocity, and is actually worse because it prevents you from making a Full Attack.
 The ongoing damage is fairly small for style capstone feat, making this one of the very few styles without a decent capstone.

 - Crane Style: The Crane style is very defensive, and